Knife Steels

 Very tough - great for thin and/or flexible blades

-Con: Not widely available in thicker stock
+Con: Not widely available in thicker stock (if it's not being forged)

 ApexUltra

-The latest carbon steel - only launched in 2022.
+The latest Carbon steel - only launched in 2022.
 Brainchild of Tobias Hangler - designed for forgability and high performance.
 Great toughness from such a hard steel (66HRC) with excellent edge retention for a carbon steel.
 Probably the ultimate carbon steel.

 Pro: Excellent performance/edge retention